All that I accomplished was done with my wife Juanita; she walked beside me as I walked beside her in her accomplishments.

 I found the above pictures on the internet.
-From them I can picture my grandmother carrying my mother in her arms or in a sling on her back.
-They serve me as a connection to that time of 100 years ago.
+From them, I can picture my grandmother carrying my mother in her arms or in a sling on her back.
+They serve me as a connection to that time of a century ago.
 I chose the woman with light hair because my grandmother had light hair from her Spanish bloodline.

-Also it reminds me of a time in the 60s when my wife and I were at a Mexican Indepedence dance and there was a pageant to select a woman who best wore a reboso.
+Also, it reminds me of a time in the 60s when my wife and I were at a Mexican Independence dance and there was a pageant to select a woman who best wore a rebozo.
 The prize was about $50.00.
 One by one the women, dressed in party gowns, strutted down the aisle to the cheers of the crowd.
-Then the last woman entered dressed as a Mexican woman, without make up, in a plain dress.
-The crowd went silent to the amazement that she carried a baby, in a drab reboso, in her arms and as she hobbled down the aisle she suddenly flung the baby, over her shoulder to then carry the baby on her back.
+Then the last woman entered dressed as a Mexican peasant woman, without makeup, in a drab dress.
+The crowd went silent to the amazement that she carried a baby, in a drab rebozo, in her arms and as she hobbled down the aisle she suddenly flung the baby, over her shoulder to then carry the baby on her back.
 The silent crowd burst into the loudest cheering and she won the prize.
 The crowd realized what the real celebration was about.

 The lower left hand corner is enlarged below to show lines 81 to 100.